 Programs at Laurus College are term-based.
-Each term is five (5) weeks in length with lecture classes meeting Monday through Thursday for two and one-half (2 1⁄2) hours per day and lab classes meeting Friday for two (2) hours for a total of 12 hours per week for each class.
+Each term is five (5) weeks in length:

+- Lectures are scheduled Monday through Thursday for two and one-half (21⁄2) hours per day and - Friday Labs are scheduled for two (2) hours.